makhidkarun/traveller_pyroute/readme.md

     * `<sector name>.sector.wiki` has a table of the T5 sector information in wiki table format
     * `<sector nane>.economic.wiki` has a table of the economic information for each world in a wiki table format

 1) As an option you can output the input data and generated statistics in json format.
-This contain the data as loaded from the source sector files, and the analysis done by the different internal processes.
+This contains the data as loaded from the source sector files, and the analysis done by the different internal processes.
     * `galaxy.json` contains the global information, including allegiances and statistics.
     * `<secor name>.json` contains the information about the individual sector, including allegiances, stars, and statistical information.